Endowment tax

 Endowment tax is the taxation of financial endowments in the United States.
-Previous to 2018, these endowments were not taxed due to their charitable, educational, or religious mission.
-Endowments can be up to several billion dollars at some universities, some charitable foundations, and some medical foundations.
-Several institutions have endowment/student ratio of >$1M.
-It is these endowments that are targeted.
+Previous to 2018, the proceeds from endowments were not taxed.
+Endowment income can be billions of dollars at the wealthiest some charitable foundations, and some medical foundations.
+Several educational institutions have endowment/student ratio of >$1M.
+It is the income from these highly endowed institutions that are targeted.

 Endowment taxation

 Unlike nonprofit corporations classified as a public charity, private foundations in the United States are generally subject to a 1% or 2% excise tax on any net investment income.
 As enacted in the Tax Cuts and Jobs Act of 2017 and amended by the Bipartisan Budget Act of 2018, an excise tax of 1.4% on endowment income is levied on universities that have at least 500 tuition-paying students and net assets of at least $500,000 per student.
 The $500,000 is not adjusted for inflation, so the threshold is effectively lowered over time.
 The 2018 endowment tax impacted the 53 wealthiest schools.
 It was in line with what most other philanthropic charities pay in excise taxes.